 I was worried I would be afraid when I was up there as I do not like heights, but the balloon felt like an airplane to me.
 When you looked down, the ground appeared so far away that it didn’t seem real and didn’t induce my fear of heights.

-Over the next hour, we floated through the sky losing and gaining altitude as we traded spots with the other two balloons floating with us.
-It was relaxing and I enjoyed just floating around while watching the other balloons dance in the wind.
+Over the next hour, we floated through the sky, losing and gaining altitude as we traded spots with the other two balloons floating with us.
+It was relaxing, and I enjoyed just floating around while watching the other balloons dance on the wind.
 Here are a few pictures.

 Our pilot Jeff was fantastic, he told us facts about the area while joking around and making everyone feel at home on the flight.
 We ended up only going about five total miles on our flight, but it felt like a lot more.

 A unique thing for me was the landing, as the pilot spent a lot of time just trying to figure out where the wind was going to move us and where we could land.
-I learned that they landed all over the place such as fields, roads, etc, since it is hard to know where the wind will move us while in the air.
+I learned that they landed all over the place, such as fields, roads, etc., since it is hard to know where the wind will move them while in the air.

 When the balloon finally put down, it was as if we were part of a dance, watching the crew keep us firmly on the ground while laying the behemoth of a balloon down to be wrapped up.
 I was fascinated by this and just kept watching it happen.

-For brunch I ended up having the chorizo and eggs, and it was a good way to end my time with Napa Valley Aloft.
+For brunch, I ended up having the chorizo and eggs, and it was an excellent way to end my time with Napa Valley Aloft.
 All in all, this was a fantastic experience, one that I will not soon forget.
-It is exhilarating to be up in the air like that and I am happy to have done it.
+It is exhilarating to be up in the air like that, and I am happy to have done it.
 Big shout out to Jeff and the crew for being awesome.
 Be sure to check it out if you are in the area and let me know what you think in the comments.